astro313/FirstYear/mod1/response.md

   getting new gas?

->The derived depletion timescale is derived the based on the definition of the quantity τ = Mgas/SFR, which descibes the time it would take for a galaxy to use up the available molecular gas reservoir given the current star formation rate, assuming no replenishment of gas (Carilli & Walter 2013).
+>The derived depletion timescale is derived the based on the definition of the quantity τ = Mgas/SFR, which describes the time it would take for a galaxy to use up the available molecular gas reservoir given the current star formation rate, assuming no replenishment of gas (Carilli & Walter 2013).
 Hence, this quantity